 Armed with a map (below), we set out on foot to explore the Punavuori neighborhood, wandering through antique shops, fashion stores, museums, art galleries, and showrooms, hoping to collect: (1) a simple, white cube for Jim and (2) something decidedly Finnish for me.

 One of our first stops was at a restaurant/bakery/cafe – Ekberg Cafe on Bulevardi.
 We opted for a light brunch (coffee, hot chocolate, and Finnish Cardamom Rolls.
-It was a chilled morning/early afternoon, so strolling with hot chocolate and a pastry felt perfect.
+It was a chilly morning/early afternoon, so strolling with hot chocolate and a pastry felt perfect.

 We wandered into a number of stores, one that stands out was a home store that was also a coffee shop (folks were sitting on furniture that was also for sale).
 I think our expectations were a little out of sync with reality when it came to boutiques and little shops.
 We’d like to blame San Francisco.
 Turns out, Helsinki boutiques and San Francisco boutiques have quite a bit in common.
 In the end, we did find a store with a near perfect white cube for Jim, but it was closed, and I ended up purchasing a tote from Marimekko, a Finnish Design House (which I believe also has stores internationally).